4 July Activities to Enjoy in Butte County

 Butte County has no shortage of ice cream, gelato, and frozen yogurt establishments where you can find a creamy dessert any time.
 And with National Ice Cream Day landing on the 3rd Sunday in July, what better way to celebrate than by giving one of these locations a visit?

-- Sweet Chico.
-The downtown Chico confectioner has a gelato selection perfect for warm summer evenings, with a good variety of flavors ranging from fruity to truly indulgent.
+- Sweet Chico Confections.
+The Downtown Chico confectioner has a gelato selection perfect for warm summer evenings, with a good variety of flavors ranging from fruity to truly indulgent.

 - La Flor de Michoacán.
 A massive selection of Mexican-inspired flavors, as well as more familiar classic ones.
-Whether it’s tamarind, almond or a classic strawberry or chocolate, “La Flor” will definitely have something you’ll like—and there are multiple Chico locations, too.
+Whether it’s tamarind, almond or a classic strawberry or chocolate, “La Flor” will definitely have something you’ll like—and there are multiple locations in Chico and one in Oroville.

 - Foster’s Freeze in Oroville: If old-fashioned Americana is what you’re craving, this Oro Dam eatery has options to satisfy any sweet tooth with dipped cones, shakes, sundaes, and splits.

-- Unicone: Unicone is the newest addition to Downtown Oroville's landscape.
-Enjoy hand-scooped ice cream, shakes, floats, and other treats—get it to-go to enjoy as you explore the rest of Downtown.
+- Unicone: Enjoy hand-scooped ice cream, shakes, floats, and other treats at Unicone—get it to-go to enjoy as you explore the rest of Downtown Oroville.

 Enjoy a Slice of Chico